AlexisNvn/biconomy---Data-Engineer-technical-test/README.md

 - Dependencies : see requirements.txt

 # What I did:
+- DISCLAIMER : only retrieved 65MB of events spanning ~36h
 - web3py code to retrieve historical UserOperationEvents from given contract.
 Contract ABI : src/entry_point_abi.json
 - code uses random public RPC websocket
 - retrieve block_timestamp and from_address for each event using RPC calls